Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Other models

 We stress that the nature of the state created by $\hA^\dagger_{j,k}$ depends crucially on $U$.
 When $U=0$, \eq \hA^\dagger_{j,k}=-\frac{1}{2}(\hcd_{j,\up}-\hcd_{k,\up})(\hcd_{j,\dn}-\hcd_{k,\dn}), \en describes two non-interacting electrons with $\up$ and $\dn$ spins occupying the ``bonding'' state $(\hcd_{j}-\hcd_{k})/\sqrt{2}$ as in \rlb{P01} for the SSH model.
 In the limit $U\up\infty$ with infinitely large repulsive interaction, we have \eq \hA^\dagger_{j,k}=\frac{1}{\sqrt{2}}(\hcd_{j,\up}\hcd_{k,\dn}-\hcd_{j,\dn}\hcd_{k,\up}), \en which generates the spin-singlet state on $j$ and $k$ of the effective quantum spin system where each site is occupied by exactly one electron.
 Finally, in the limit $U\dn-\infty$, we see \eq \hA^\dagger_{j,k}=-\frac{1}{\sqrt{2}}(\hcd_{j,\up}\hcd_{j,\dn}+\hcd_{k,\up}\hcd_{k,\dn}), \en which describes two electrons forming on-site spin-singlets because of the infinitely large attractive interaction.

 Recall, however, that our twist operator \rlb{Ue} depends only on up-spin electrons.
-If we only concentrate on the up-spin electron, $\hA^\dagger_{j,k}$ always creates an equal-weight superposition of two states where it is on $j$ and on $k$.
+If we only concentrate on the up-spin electron, $\hA^\dagger_{j,k}$ always creates an equal-weight superposition of two states where the up-spin electron is on $j$ and on $k$.
 This means that the evaluation of the expectation values $\omega_0(\hU_\theta)$ and $\omega_1(\hU_\theta)$, and hence that of the indices, becomes exactly the same as in the ground states \rlb{P01} of the SSH model.
-One thus finds $\Ind_0=0$ and $\Ind_1=1$ for the ground states \rlb{HP01} with any $U\in\bbR$.
-We thus found rigorously that the ground state $\omega_s$ of \rlb{HubSSH} is in the trivial SPT phase when $s=0$ and is in the nontrivial SPT phase when $s=1$, and hence undergoes a topological phase transition at an intermediate $s\in(0,1)$.
+We see $\Ind_0=1$ and $\Ind_1=-1$ for the ground states \rlb{HP01} with any $U\in\bbR$.
+We thus found rigorously that the ground state $\omega_s$ of \rlb{HubSSH} is in the trivial phase when $s=0$ and is in the nontrivial phase when $s=1$, and hence undergoes a topological phase transition at an intermediate $s\in(0,1)$.
 Interestingly, $\omega_1$ describes a topologically nontrivial state even in the limit $U\dn-\infty$, where the state is entirely trivial from the point of view of quantum spin systems.